dgerabagi/data-curation-environment/prompt.md

 ---

+### Case Study 012: SSE Parser Fails on JSON Chunks Containing Brace Characters

+-   **Artifacts Affected:** `src/backend/services/llm.service.ts`
+-   **Cycles Observed:** C110
+-   **Symptom:** During response generation, the logs show sporadic `Could not parse JSON object from stream` warnings.
+The final, assembled response content in the UI is truncated, missing its beginning characters (e.g., missing the leading `{`).
+-   **Root Cause Analysis (RCA):** The parser designed to handle concatenated JSON objects in an SSE stream used a naive brace-counting (`{}`) algorithm to find object boundaries.
+This algorithm failed when the `delta.content` from the vLLM contained brace characters as part of its string value (e.g., `{"content": "{\\"some\\": \\"json\\"}"}`).
+The parser would incorrectly count the brace inside the string literal and prematurely slice the stream, attempting to parse an incomplete JSON fragment.
+This resulted in both the parsing error and the loss of the initial content chunks.
+-   **Codified Solution & Best Practice:**
+    1. Manual parsers for structured text formats like JSON must account for the language's syntax, such as string literals.
+    2. The brace-counting logic must be enhanced to be "string-aware."
+The parser should track whether its iterator is currently inside a double-quoted string.
+Brace characters (`{` and `}`) should only be counted towards object boundary detection when the iterator is *not* inside a string.
+This ensures that only structural braces are considered, making the parser robust.

+---

 ### Case Study 011: SSE Parser Fails on Concatenated JSON Objects

 -   **Artifacts Affected:** `src/backend/services/llm.service.ts`
 -   **Cycles Observed:** C109
 -   **Symptom:** The log shows "Could not parse SSE chunk" for what appears to be valid JSON.
 This happens frequently during the "thinking" phase of generation where many small `reasoning_content` updates are sent.
 The UI does not update with streaming tokens for this phase.
 -   **Root Cause Analysis (RCA):** The SSE stream parser correctly splits messages by newline and removes the `data: ` prefix.
-However, it assumes the remaining string is a single JSON object.
+However, it assumed the remaining string is a single JSON object.
 The vLLM server, especially when sending rapid, small updates, can concatenate multiple JSON objects into a single `data:` payload (e.g., `data: {"id":1}{"id":2}`).
 Attempting to `JSON.parse()` this concatenated string is a syntax error, causing the parser to fail.
 -   **Codified Solution & Best Practice:**
     1. The SSE `data` payload should not be assumed to be a single JSON object.
     2. Implement a more robust parser that can handle a stream of concatenated JSON objects.
 A simple and effective method is to iterate through the string, use a counter to track the nesting level of braces (`{}`), and slice out and parse each complete top-level object when its brace count returns to zero.
 This makes the parser resilient to variations in how the server batches data within SSE messages.